Ringo Starr: Worldwide success

 During an interview with Playboy in 1964, Lennon explained that Starr had filled in with the Beatles when Best was ill; Starr replied: "[Best] took little pills to make him ill".
 Soon after, Best filed a libel suit against him that lasted four years before the court reached an undisclosed settlement in Best's favour.
-In June, the Beatles were scheduled to tour Denmark, the Netherlands, Asia, Australia and New Zealand.
+In June, the Beatles were scheduled to begin their world tour of Denmark, the Netherlands, Asia, Australia and New Zealand.
 Before the start of the tour, Starr was stricken with a high-grade fever, pharyngitis and tonsillitis, and briefly stayed in a local hospital, followed by several days of recuperation at home.
 He was temporarily replaced for five concerts by 24-year-old session drummer Jimmie Nicol.
 Starr was discharged from the hospital and rejoined the band in Melbourne on 15 June.
 He later said that he feared he would be permanently replaced during his illness.
 In August, the Beatles were introduced to American songwriter Bob Dylan, who offered the group cannabis cigarettes.
 Starr was the first to try one but the others were hesitant.

 On 11 February 1965, Starr married Maureen Cox, whom he had met in 1962.
 By this time the stress and pressure of Beatlemania had reached a peak for him.
 He received a telephoned death threat before a show in Montreal, and resorted to positioning his cymbals vertically in an attempt to defend against would-be assassins.
 The constant pressure affected the Beatles' performances; Starr commented: "We were turning into such bad musicians ... there was no groove to it."
 He was also feeling increasingly isolated from the musical activities of his bandmates, who were moving past the traditional boundaries of rock music into territory that often did not require his accompaniment; during recording sessions he spent hours playing cards with their road manager Neil Aspinall and road manager Mal Evans while the other Beatles perfected tracks without him.
 In a letter published in Melody Maker, a fan asked the Beatles to let Starr sing more; he replied: "[I am] quite happy with my one little track on each album".